mfranceschi/MFranceschi_CppLibrary/Timing tests.md

   return (duration<double>(high_resolution_clock::now() - beggining).count()) / double(iter);
 }
 ```
-As it has to make two syscalls (both calls to `...::now()`), I had to ensure that it would have a minimal impact on the measures.
-Thus, each time I run my tests, I also call `Timethis` without any argument to have some kind of average offset of the next measures.
+It makes two syscalls (both calls to `now()`) so I had to ensure that it would have a minimal impact on the measures.
+Thus, each time I run my tests, I also call `Timethis` without any function in order to have an average offset to take into account for the next measures.

-Here is today's value: `xxx`.
+Here is today's value: `3.3187e-07` seconds.

+# Results
+## Check if, given a filepath, the file exists
+I have two constants that hold the same file path as C-strings, one of them being a `const char*` and the other a `const wchar_t*`.
+All the functions called have to write into a shared integer variable the boolean return.

+1. [Windows-only] `PathFileExists`: 2.06946e-05 seconds.
+2. `stat`: 3.40244e-05 seconds.
+3. [Windows-only]: `GetFileAttributes`: 1.72648e-05 seconds.

+For a request as simple as checking a file existence, where no other information should be gathered, seeing that (3) is faster that (1) is quite surprising.

+---
+UNPOLISHED
 ```
 The duration of the execution of 'Timethis' itself, without anything to do, is: 3.3187e-07